icarusMQ/controller/README.md

---duration SECONDS     Run fixed time then exit --print                Print each sent value pair --stop-on-disconnect   Exit if controller disconnects instead of sending zeros
+--duration SECONDS     Run fixed time then exit --print                Print each sent value pair --stop-on-disconnect   Exit if controller disconnects instead of sending zeros --serial-port COM      Use serial instead of UDP (e.g. COM3) --baud BAUD            Serial baud when using --serial-port (default 115200)
 ```

+When `--serial-port` is used the CLI sends the same 2- or 3-byte packet format over USB serial to the hub instead of UDP.

 ## Robot Simulator (Receiver Test)
 Run this on the PC to verify packets: